Carlo Francesco Nuvolone: Work

 Carlo Francesco Nuvolone worked as an easel painter as well as a fresco artist.
 His subjects were mainly religious and he realised many altarpieces and devotional works.
 He also left a number of portraits.

 His early works showed the influence of the latest developments in Lombard painting.
 He had in particular adopted from Giulio Cesare Procaccini the close attention to the handling of light and shadow as well as the careful study of facial expressions.
 Other early influences include Daniele Crespi and Francesco Cairo.
-His first signed and dated work, the Miracle of St Martha (1636, Venegono Inferiore, Seminario Arcivescovile) also shows the influence of Morazzone.
+His first signed and dated work, the Miracle of St. Martha (1636, Venegono Inferiore, Seminario Arcivescovile) also shows the influence of Morazzone.
 The Death of Lucrezia, executed in several versions, reveals the soft, atmospheric quality of his art, often explained by Murillo's work, although it is not clear where he would have seen Murillo's works.

 His altarpieces from the 1640s, such as the Assumption of the Virgin (Pinacoteca di Brera, Milan), demonstrate his interest in Anthony van Dyck.
 An outstanding example from this period is The purification of the Virgin (1645, Museo Civico, Piacenza).

 Nuvolone was also active as a portrait painter working in the Lombard style with its penchant for a strikingly detailed portrayal of the sitter's features and garments and a lively depiction of the play of light and shadow.
 These portraits also show influences from portrait painting in Genoa, which in turn was influenced by the Flemish portrait painters such as van Dyck who had resided there.

-He painted, together with his brother, a portrait of the family Nuvolone showing him at his easel surrounded by his family, including his father and brother and a few young people playing musical instruments.
+He painted, together with his brother, a portrait of the Nuvolone family showing him at his easel surrounded by his family, including his father and brother and a few young people playing musical instruments.